python-fuse/onboardly/README.md

 - [ ] Advanced targeting rules
 - [ ] Multi-language support
 ---
-Built with :heart: by Team Ottoman using Next.js, Convex, and Clerk
+Built with ❤️ by Team Ottoman using Next.js, Convex, and Clerk